gnasses/PythonFlaskSQLAlchemyTemplate/README.md

 # PythonFlaskSQLAlchemyTemplate
 This Repo containst the default framework and skeleton for NetDevOps WebApps and APIs using Python/Flask/SQLAlchemy/Marshmallow.
 The repo contains a fully working sample 'show version' database application (after updating credentials).
 The purpose of this skeleton is to provide a base application that can be modified as needed for a new project.
 This ReadMe contains documentation as to how to clone this code, break the link to this repo, and create a new repo for the new application.
-Instructions are also provided for basic application deployment on a linux system.
+These directions are an overview, and were tested using Windows, Anaconda, and Git version from the UHG App Store.
+Additional instructions are also provided below for basic Flask development app deployment as services on a linux development server.

 -----